guicho271828/trivial-package-manager/README.md

     browse-package (query-string)

       QUERY-STRING is a string.
 It opens several package search engines on a browser (with trivial-open-browser).
       URL templates for FORMAT are stored in an exported special variable *SEARCH-ENGINES* .

     ensure-program (program &key apt dnf yum pacman yaourt brew macports fink choco from-source) ensure-library (library &key apt dnf yum pacman yaourt brew macports fink choco from-source) do-install             (&key apt dnf yum pacman yaourt brew macports fink choco from-source)

       PROGRAM is a program name (string) to be checked by `which` command.
       LIBRARY is a library name (string) to be checked by `pkg-config` command.
 Includes "lib" i.e. libcurl.

       Each keyword argument specifies the package names to be passed on to the corresponding package manager.
       The value of each argument can be a string or a list of strings.

       Specified packages are installed when the program/library is missing.
       DO-INSTALL installs the packages unconditionally.

       It uses `gksudo` or `sudo` when necessary, and may ask the user of passwords.

       If none of the package managers are available / when the package is missing (e.g. older distro), FROM-SOURCE argument can specify the shell command for fetching/building/installing the program from the source code.
 The command is executed in the *default-pathname-defaults*, so care must be taken to bind the appropriate value to the variable.

-    Example:
+      Examples:

        (ensure-program "gnome-mines" :apt "gnome-mines")
        (ensure-program "gnome-mines" :apt '("gnome-mines")) ; both are ok (ensure-library "libcurl" :apt "libcurl4-openssl-dev"
                                  :dnf "curl"
                                  :yum "curl"
                                  :pacman "curl"
                                  :brew "curl")